Are you spending 8+ hours a day hating your job, your coworkers, your boss, or maybe even all three?

 You don’t have to protect your turf.
 Trust me, there is enough to go around for everyone.

 If you feel that you are a “turf-protector” I want you to remind yourself that just because one person has it, doesn’t mean you can’t.
 Also, in the workplace, it is about the team, the company, and the client.
 The moment you try to keep everything to yourself, all of those suffer, including yourself.
 The most successful people are those who work well with others and those who support, and respect their competitor’s successes.
 I have many competitors out there, and I love that because it means that I am not the only one holding space for wanting to make a difference in peoples lives.
 I can’t reach billions of people, and not everyone will resonate with my message.
 The more of us who are doing it, the more positive changes we can make in people’s lives and in the world.

 Ask yourself, what could you consider your turf and have you been protecting it out of fear of losing it?

 Respect in the workshop creates such great team harmony.
-If you want to enhance your positivity at work, you need be respectful – even with people who don’t initially put any effort into being a respectful back.
-I believe strongly that you get what you give.
+If you want to enhance your positivity at work, you need be respectful – even with people who don’t initially put any effort into being respectful back.
+I believe strongly that we get what we give.
 If you lead the way, and are respectful, people will eventually show you the same respect.

-A great way to learn to respect each other is to find some non-work related things in common.
+A great way to practice respecting each other is to find some non-work related things in common.
 It could be sports, fashion, children, hobbies, or pets.
 Just try to find some common ground.
 Often what happens, is when you don’t have the same work style, it can cause friction and make you not respect each other.
-However, if you can see someone as a whole person, and not just their job, that is where the respect will start.
+However, if you can see someone as a whole person, a human being, and not just their job, that is where the respect will start.